raspberrypilearning/freecad-chess-set/en/step_7.md

 The board will be made of a base, a top, and four sides.
 The base and top are identical.
 Opposite sides are also identical.
 They will use [finger joints](https://en.wikipedia.org/wiki/Finger_joint){:target="_blank"} to connect to each other.

 The instructions below will explain how to create the base/top.
-Then, you can use sketches of the sides to help you to create your own independently.
+Then, you can use sketches of the sides to help you to create the sides independently.

 --- task ---
 Create a corner rectangle.
-Put one corner of the rectangle in the centre of the XY Plane to begin with.
+Put one corner of the rectangle in the centre of the XY_Plane to begin with.

 ![corner_rectangle](images/corner_rectangle.png)
 --- /task ---